About British Columbia

 Because of its location on the Pacific Ocean, and thus its relative proximity to Asia, British Columbia has long experienced high levels of immigration from Asia.
-In particular Chinese-Canadians account for approximately 10% of the province’s population, along with sizable Japanese, Filipino and Korean populations.
+In particular Chinese-Canadians account for approximately 10% of the province’s population.
+There are also sizable Japanese, Filipino and Korean populations.
 There is also a large number of Canadians from South Asia living in B.C., especially in Southern Vancouver and in Surrey.
 In the cities of British Columbia one can find a mosaic of people who immigrated from or have ancestry from all over the world.

 Vancouver is the largest city in British Columbia and consistently ranked in the top three most livable cities in the entire world.
-While the city itself has a population of under 600 000, the metropolitan area that it centers has just shy of 2.2 million residents, making it the third largest city in Canada and the largest west of Toronto.
-With just over a thousand residents at the time the young city was founded in 1886, by 1911 it had grown to 100 000.
-The city will host the 2010 Winter Olympics along with nearby Whistler, a ski resort area.
+While the city itself has a population of around 600,000, the metropolitan area has nearly 2.5 million residents, making it the third largest city in Canada and the largest west of Toronto.
+With just over a thousand residents at the time the young city was founded in 1886, by 1911 it had grown to 100,000.

-Vancouver enjoys a temperate climate as far as Canadian standards, and it generally does not experience the cold snowy winters that are typical elsewhere in Canada.
-In this more pleasant climate Vancouver features one of the largest parks of its kind in North America, Stanley Park.
+Vancouver enjoys a temperate climate as far as Canadian standards go, and it generally does not experience the cold snowy winters that are typical elsewhere in Canada.
+In this more pleasant climate, Vancouver features one of the largest parks of its kind in North America, Stanley Park.
 The skyline of the city also features mountains to the north and the Pacific Ocean to the west, making for some famous scenery.

 The city has often been called a "city of neighbourhoods", made up of various areas that each have their own character and culture.
 Many of these neighbourhoods are identified by the immigrant communities that dominate them, such as Little Italy, Japantown or the Punjabi market.
 Other non-ethnic neighbourhoods such as Gastown or Granville also retain unique character and flavour.

-The city of Victoria is the capital of British Columbia and is located on the Southern tip of Vancouver Island.
-The metropolitan area of Victoria has roughly 350 000 residents, with the majority living in the ring of smaller municipalities surrounding the provincial capital.
-Victoria is a short ferry-ride away from the city of Vancouver.
+The city of Victoria is the capital of British Columbia and is located on the southern tip of Vancouver Island.
+The metropolitan area of Victoria has close to 360,000 residents, with the majority living in the ring of smaller municipalities surrounding the provincial capital.
+Victoria is a short ferry ride away from the city of Vancouver.

-Government administration and services and tourism comprise the major employers in the city of Victoria.
-Thanks to its climate and well-preserved environment Vancouver Island has developed a popularity for recreation and eco-tourism, with Victoria at its center.
+Government administration, services and tourism comprise the major employers in the city of Victoria.
+Thanks to its climate and well-preserved environment, Vancouver Island has developed a popularity for recreation and eco-tourism, with Victoria at its centre.
 The city is also home to the well-known University of Victoria, drawing students, academics and researchers to the city.